 He is co-founder of Healer, a medical cannabis brand founded to address the challenges of helping patients and health providers get the best results with safe, reliably dosable products and education on how to best use them.
 Healer’s distinctive product formulations and educational material are based on his work.

 Healer medical cannabis products are currently available in Maine and Maryland.
 Healer Whole Plant Hemp CBD products are available nationwide.
 For more information about Healer medical cannabis products, visit Healercannabis.com.
+Read our full guide on how to use cannabis tinctures.

 For education on how to use cannabis as medicine or information about Healer Whole Plant Hemp CBD products – HealerCBD.com